What is a cooperative game?

 It’s a game where everyone plays together, no one is left out, and everyone has fun!
 Traditional games tend to have one winner and one (or many) losers!
 In a cooperative game, the players work as a team against a common obstacle, not against each other.

 Cooperative games emphasize play, not competition.
-Kids learn to work and play together in respectful and compassionate ways.
+Families learn to work and play together in respectful and compassionate ways.
 They learn to share, make decisions together, and trust one another.
 Cooperative games encourage inclusion and build confidence.

 - Shared decision-making